-12 Special Ways to Honor a Deceased Loved One at Your Wedding
+Heartfelt Ways to Honor a Deceased Loved One at Your Wedding

 Your wedding day is a celebration with loved ones, so it's only natural to want to include those friends or relatives who've passed away before you get to say "I do."
-Your inclusion of a deceased relative can be as subtle as a symbolic white rose in your bouquet or as public as a moment of silence at the ceremony, and we rounded up 12 more ways below.
+Your inclusion of a deceased relative can be as subtle as a symbolic white rose in your bouquet or as public as a moment of silence at the ceremony, and we rounded up a few more ways below.
 It's also a good idea to check in with any close relatives who may be sensitive to the death—from there, you can decide how you'd like to honor them without turning the wedding into something that feels like a heavy memorial service.

 Pin their photos to your bouquet.

-Include a family recipe on the menu.
+Include a note on the program.

-Have a moment of reflection at the beginning of the ceremony.
+Have a moment of reflection.

-Light a candle for them during the ceremony.
+Light a candle for them.

-In lieu of favors, make a donation to a charity that your loved one supported.
+Make a donation to a charity that your loved one supported.